robertkck/blog/content/post/getting-started/index.md

   preview_only: false
 lastmod: "2018-01-13T00:00:00+01:00"
 subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: Create a beautifully simple website or blog in under 10 minutes.
+summary: Create a beautifully simple website or blog in under 10 minut
 tags:
 - Academic
 title: 'Academic: the website designer for Hugo'